cromiecodes/January-at-L3A/README.md

     “Access to truthful, unedited information is a fundamental right Free, Open-Source Data 4 Everyone 🌍

-    Introduction to L3Atom
+    What is L3A?
-L3Atom is a petabyte-scale Open Data Initiative for crypto 🅱️ and Web 3.0, allowing everyone to have access to quality immutable data for free 🆓, forever.
+L3A is a petabyte-scale Open Data Initiative for crypto 🅱️ and Web 3.0, allowing everyone to have access to quality immutable data for free 🆓, forever.
 Our mission is to address the information asymmetry in Web 3.0 by democratizing data.

-L3Atom Protocol is designed to collect, cryptographically store, process, and stream data for free to anyone from anywhere.
+L3A Protocol is designed to collect, cryptographically store, process, and stream data for free to anyone from anywhere.
 It stores billions of the world’s crypto and Web 3.0 data points 📍, transactions 🧾, and historical records 💾 allowing anyone to access data without having any intervention, interference, or influence over regulations, governments, and corporations, including the creators themselves

     How L3Atom works
-L3Atom Protocol, by design 🎨, has no single authority that can alter its data, how the information is distributed or controlled, or who can see what and when.
+L3A Protocol, by design 🎨, has no single authority that can alter its data, how the information is distributed or controlled, or who can see what and when.
 The infrastructure is open-source and governed by an open-source community.

+Unlike traditional monolithic data infrastructures that handle the consumption, storage, transformation, and output of data in one central data mesh and controlled by a small group of people, L3A’s self-serve design and data mesh architecture supports distributed, domain-specific data consumers and views “data-as-a-product,” with each domain handling their own data pipelines.

+When a user is provisioning a node, it installs the core systems, low-level communications, and applications required to collect and process data onto the compute node and then adds the compute node to the cluster.
+The self-serve design allows users to reduce technical complexities making users able to focus on their individual data use cases.

+This architecture allows greater autonomy and flexibility for end users and data owners, facilitating greater data experimentation and innovation.

+The current L3A Infrastructure (v4) covers approximately 80% of the entire crypto and Web 3.0 transactions today.

+We are collecting between 0.8-2.5 terabytes of data per day, and we estimate that we will soon reach the petabyte scale.